“ Thy word is very pure: therefore thy servant loveth it.”

-Until the nineteenth century, virtually all Christians understood Genesis chapter 1 as a history of what actually happened during creation week.
+Until the last century, virtually all Christians understood Genesis chapter 1 as a history of what actually happened during creation week.
 The few exceptions were influenced by Greek and Roman philosophy that was very much like modern evolution.
-For thousands of years, believers understood the text of Genesis chapter 1 in its natural sense.
-In other words, unless the Bible itself gives us some reason to do otherwise, we understand the words in their literal, natural sense.
+For thousands of years believers understood the text of Genesis chapter 1 in its natural sense.
+In other words. unless the Bible itself gives us some reason to do otherwise, we under-stand the words in their literal, natural sense.

-We could mention many leaders of the church who understood Genesis creation as an historical account of actual events.
-Most importantly, Jesus Christ treated the Genesis account of creation as actual history … and Adam and Eve as real people.
+We could mention many leaders of the church who under-stood Genesis creation as a historical account of actual events.
+Most importantly, Jesus Christ treated the Genesis account of creation as actual history and Adam and Eve as real people.
 In defending the natural understanding of Genesis chapter 1, the great teachers of the church have most often cited Christ as the best example of how to understand Genesis.

 The subject is, of course, much larger than can be covered in a few minutes.
 If you would like to know more about how to understand Genesis chapter 1, call Creation Moments to request information on understanding Genesis.
 We need to understand Genesis in its natural sense, of course, just as Jesus understood it.